DeclanChidlow/AutoMod-site/src/blogs/end-of-year-2025.md

 Another year has come and gone, and AutoMod perseveres.
 It has been a big year for the wider Stoat platform, what with [the rebrand](/blog/revolt-is-stoat-now), launching of new apps, and assorted new features.

+I'd have liked to have done more work on the bot over the year, but commitments and circumstances out of my control limited me somewhat.
+That isn't to say nothing got done though, and the bot is now in a much better place than it was at 2024's conclusion.

 ## Reviewing Changes

 The year started with a reintroduction of [the purge command](/docs/commands/moderation/purge), which had previously been removed due to a breakage upstream in Stoat itself.